Please read this page before completing the Course Proposal Form

 - Topics that involve hands-on or interactive learning

-Before completing the course proposal form, we ask that you review the information below.
+Before completing the course proposal form, we ask that you review the FAQs below.
 We then invite you to complete all sections of the online course proposal form.

 Each quarter, our Course Review Committee meets to consider submitted course proposals.
 If your course is chosen for further consideration, you will be invited for an interview.
 If we are unable to integrate your proposal into our present course offerings, it will be kept on file in our office for future consideration.

 Currently, we are actively seeking instructors for the course topics listed below.
-If the course you would like to propose is not listed, we encourage you to submit it (provided it meets criteria outlined above).
+If the course you would like to propose is not listed, we encourage you to submit it (provided it meets criteria outlined above and in the FAQs).
 We give all proposals thoughtful consideration.